Peter Debnam

-Peter John Debnam (born 21 April 1954), is a former Australian politician.
+Peter John Debnam (born 21 April 1954), is an Australian former politician.
 He was a member of the New South Wales Legislative Assembly representing Vaucluse between 1994 and 2011.
 Debnam is a former Leader of the New South Wales Liberal Party, Leader of the Opposition and Shadow Minister for Western Sydney, Redfern/Waterloo and Citizenship.
 He also held the shadow portfolios of Infrastructure and Energy.

-Biography
+Early life and career

 Debnam's early years of schooling were at Frenchs Forest Public School and The Forest High School.
 Debnam was educated at the Royal Australian Naval College, where he graduated in 1974.
 He served in the Royal Australian Navy from 1972 to 1980.
 During his Naval career, Debnam served on many ships including the aircraft carrier HMAS Melbourne, destroyer escort HMAS Torrens, destroyers HMAS Vampire and HMAS Anzac and patrol boats HMAS Attack and HMAS Barricade.
-After leaving the Navy, Debnam studied at the Macquarie Graduate School of Management, where he gained an MBA.
+After leaving the navy, Debnam studied at the Macquarie Graduate School of Management, where he gained an MBA.
 He held positions at Dalgety Farmers Limited, Hawker de Havilland and Australian Aircraft Consortium before entering politics.

+Political career

-In 1994 Debnam was elected to the New South Wales Legislative Assembly, winning a by-election for the safe Liberal seat of Vaucluse.
+In 1994, Debnam was elected to the New South Wales Legislative Assembly, winning a by-election for the safe Liberal seat of Vaucluse.
 The following year the Liberal government was defeated by Labor under Bob Carr.
 Between 1997 and 2005 Debnam was successively Shadow Minister for Housing and for Planning and Urban Affairs, Shadow Treasurer, Shadow Minister for Transport, Shadow Minister for Police and Shadow Minister for Transport Services.

 Following John Brogden's sudden resignation as Liberal Leader in August 2005, the Deputy Leader, Barry O'Farrell, was initially the favourite to become leader, but Debnam steadily gained ground as he lobbied Liberal MPs, and on 31 August O'Farrell withdrew from the contest.